Updated on February 6, 2021.

 - About The Lack of Scuba Diving Industry Statistics & Market Data: This article will provide you with links to the SFIA reports mentioned above and numerous other sources of info.

-- The Size of The Recreational Scuba Diving Industry: Different angles of analysis are used to estimate the size of the dive industry.
+- The Size of The Recreational Scuba Diving Industry: We used different angles of analysis to estimate the size of the dive industry.

-- Scuba Diving Participation Rate: Reliable sources are used to determine how many Americans participate in scuba diving and whether this number is growing or shrinking.
+- Scuba Diving Participation Rate: We used reliable sources to determine how many Americans participate in scuba diving and whether this number is growing or shrinking.

 - Scuba Divers Dropout Rate: How many scuba divers continue to participate in the activity after obtaining their open water diver certification?